OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_(JWT)_Cheat_Sheet_for_Java.md

  }
 }

-//Compute a SHA256 hash of the received fingerprint in cookie in order to compare it to the fingerprint hash stored in the token
+//Compute a SHA256 hash of the received fingerprint in cookie in order to compare it to the
+//fingerprint hash stored in the token
 MessageDigest digest = MessageDigest.getInstance("SHA-256");
 byte[] userFingerprintDigest = digest.digest(userFingerprint.getBytes("utf-8"));
 String userFingerprintHash = DatatypeConverter.printHexBinary(userFingerprintDigest);